Iiro Mendolin

 Iiro Mendolin (born 25 May 2006) is a Finnish professional footballer who plays as a midfielder for Veikkausliiga club AC Oulu.

 Club career

 Mendolin started football in Kaarinan Pojat youth sector.
 He joined a youth team of Inter Turku in 2021, and a year later he moved to the Netherlands and joined the youth academy of Groningen.

 On 21 May 2025, Finnish Veikkausliiga club AC Oulu announced the signing of Mendolin on a two-year deal with a two-year option.
+He scored his first league goal on 18 April 2026, the winning goal in a 1–0 home win over Vaasan Palloseura.

+Personal life

+His younger brother Rasmus plays for Inter Turku II team.